 Interim PROPERTY Inspections

-Butterworth Estate Services is owned and run by Ailsa Butterworth along with her team they have collectively over 60 years of experience providing services for both Landlords, Tenants and Letting Agents.
-Our staff have excellent knowledge of the industry and are members of the AIIC and have professional indemnity and public liability insurance.
+Butterworth Estate Services is owned and run by Ailsa Butterworth and her team.
+Together, they have over 60 years of experience providing services for Landlords, Tenants and Letting Agents.
+Our staff have excellent industry knowledge, are members of the AIIC and have professional indemnity and public liability insurance.

 We are an independent inventory company that have been in operation since 1994.